rpthms/nft-geo-filter/README.md

 # Help Text
 Run `nft-geo-filter -h` to get the following help text:
 ```
-usage: nft-geo-filter [-h] [-v] [--version] [-l NFT_LOCATION] [-a] [-c]
+usage: nft-geo-filter [-h] [-v] [--version] [-l LOCATION] [-a] [-c] [-f {ip,ip6,inet,netdev}]
-                      [-f {ip,ip6,inet,netdev}] [-n TABLE_NAME] [-i INTERFACE]
-                      [--no-ipv4 | --no-ipv6]
+                      [-n NAME] [-i INTERFACE] [--no-ipv4 | --no-ipv6] [-o] [--log-prefix PREFIX]
+                      [--log-level {emerg,alert,crit,err,warn,notice,info,debug}]
                       country [country ...]

 Filter traffic in nftables using country IP blocks

 positional arguments:
   country               2 letter ISO-3166-1 alpha-2 country codes to block.
 Check
-                        https://www.ipdeny.com/ipblocks/ to find the list of supported
+                        https://www.ipdeny.com/ipblocks/ to find the list of supported countries.
-                        countries.

 optional arguments:
   -h, --help            show this help message and exit
   -v, --verbose         show verbose output
   --version             show program's version number and exit

-  -l NFT_LOCATION, --nft-location NFT_LOCATION
+  -l LOCATION, --nft-location LOCATION
                         Location of the nft binary.
 Default is /usr/sbin/nft
-  -a, --allow           By default, all the IPs in the filter sets will be denied and every
+  -a, --allow           By default, all the IPs in the filter sets will be denied and every other
-                        other IP will be allowed to pass the filtering chain.
-Provide this
+                        IP will be allowed to pass the filtering chain.
+Provide this argument to
-                        argument to reverse this behaviour.
+                        reverse this behaviour.
   -c, --counter         Add the counter statement to the filtering rules

 Table: